Aromanticism: Community

 One of the earliest uses of the modern term "aromantic" dates back to 2005.

 The early online community around aromanticism formed on the Asexual Visibility and Education Network (AVEN), an online community around asexuality, and social media platforms such as Tumblr.

-Since then a dedicated online community centered around aromanticism has formed online on Arocalypse.com as well as other social media platforms.
+Since then, a dedicated online community centered around aromanticism has formed online on Arocalypse.com as well as other social media platforms.

-In order to gain wider acceptance and recognition, a volunteer formed organization, the Aromantic-spectrum Union for Recognition, Education, and Advocacy (AUREA), was formed to increase recognition of and education on aromanticism and help people on the aromantic spectrum gain wider acceptance by the general public.
+In order to gain wider acceptance and recognition, a volunteer-formed organization, the Aromantic-spectrum Union for Recognition, Education, and Advocacy (AUREA), was formed to increase recognition of and education on aromanticism and help people on the aromantic spectrum gain wider acceptance by the general public.
 AUREA is also the leading organizer of the annual Aromantic Spectrum Awareness Week held in February.

 Another community organization, The Ace and Aro Advocacy Project (TAAAP), focuses on providing resources around both asexuality and aromanticism to the public.
 They do so by creating and hosting workshops, developing educational materials, and engaging in outreach within the LGBTQIA+ community and general public.
 The organization has also written a book titled Ace and Aro Journeys: A Guide to Embracing your Asexual or Aromantic Identity that was published in April 2023.

 Symbols

 The flag was created in 2014 by Cameron Whimsy.
 The main color, green, was chosen as it is the opposite of red, which is most commonly associated with romantic love.
 The two shades of green represent the aromantic spectrum, white represents platonic love and friendship, and grey and black represent the different parts of the sexuality spectrum.

 A ring may be worn on one's left middle finger to indicate one's identity on the aromantic spectrum.

-This was chosen as the opposite of the ace ring which is a black ring worn on the right hand.
+This was chosen as the opposite of the ace ring, which is a black ring worn on the right hand.

-Another symbol often used by aromantic people is arrows or an arrow, as the word arrow is a homophone to the shortened word "aro" used by aromantic people to refer to themselves.
+Another symbol often used by aromantic people are arrows, as the word arrow is a homophone to the shortened word "aro" used by aromantic people to refer to themselves.